 The LSAA issued by the CDFW for the Project on March 21, 2017 provided a breakdown of the required onsite and offsite compensatory mitigation for permanent impacts (Condition 3.1) as well as the mitigation required for the temporary impacts of the Project (Condition 3.2).
-The LSAA amendment issued on July 17, 2018 provided a revision to the Project impacts that were based on a revised Project boundary and also revised Condition 3.1 to reflect modifications to the required onsite mitigation.
-LACPW is currently in the process of preparing an LSAA amendment application that will account for changes to the permitted Project boundary.
-The changes are a result of clearing that occurred outside of the permitted Project boundary and are in response to a legal settlement that has recently been finalized.
+The LSAA amendment issued on July 17, 2018 addressed a revision to the Project boundary that changed the overall impacts of the Project.
+In addition, the LSAA amendment included a revision to Condition 3.1, which addressed the changes in the required onsite mitigation.
+LACPW is currently in the process of preparing an LSAA amendment application that will account for changes to the permitted Project boundary resulting from clearing that occurred outside of the permitted Project boundary and in response to a legal settlement that was finalized.
 The conditions of the legal settlement resulted in minor changes to the Project boundary and a conversion of some permanent impact areas to temporary impacts.
 The HRP, which will be revised following the issuance of the amended LSAA, will incorporate all changes related to the legal settlement.
 Future annual reports will be based on the revised HRP requirements.

 The original design of the onsite mitigation for the Project, which is what this annual report is based upon, included the creation, restoration, and enhancement of 69.94 acres subject to CDFW jurisdiction located outside of the PMA.
 The 69.94 acres of mitigation is required to compensate for permanent impacts to 41.98 acres of CDFW jurisdiction.
 The LSAA also requires mitigation for temporary impacts to 16.17 acres by delaying the impacts to these areas until the third year of sediment removal and replanting them within 24 months of the impacts.
-In addition, the Episodic Maintenance Area (EMA), or side slopes of the PMA, which encompasses 7.34 acres according to the original design, will be replanted with native vegetation, including shrub and annual species associated with riparian scrub and alluvial scrub vegetation communities.
-Allowing the side slopes of the Annual Maintenance Area (AMA) to support native vegetation will provide additional compensatory mitigation by creating a riparian scrub buffer habitat between the areas that are actively managed in the annual maintenance area and the compensatory mitigation areas.
-The side slopes may be periodically affected by re-contouring if large
+In addition, the Episodic Maintenance Area, or side slopes of the PMA, which encompasses 7.34 acres according to the original design, will be replanted with native vegetation, including shrub and annual species associated with riparian scrub and alluvial scrub vegetation communities.
+Allowing the side slopes of the Annual Maintenance Area to support native vegetation will provide additional compensatory mitigation by creating a riparian scrub buffer habitat between the areas that are actively managed in the annual maintenance area and the compensatory mitigation areas.
+The side slopes may be periodically affected by re-contouring if large sediment deposits bury portions of the side slopes.
+In this case, the sediment will be removed, and the side slopes will be re-contoured and allowed to naturally revegetate.